carsoncole/gain/README.md

 ## Installation

-To get started, create the database with `bin/rails db:create` and run the migrations with `bin/rails db:migrate`.
+To get started, add a database configuration file in `config/database.yml`.

-### Database

-By default, the application use SQLite, but can be configured for other databases in `database.yml`.
 The file `database_sample.yml` provides an example file.
+Create the database with `bin/rails db:create` and run the migrations with `bin/rails db:migrate`.
+SQLite is the default database.

+Multiple users can sign up at `/sign_up`, but to disable the ability for sign ups, modify the Clearance settings in `clearance.rb`.